Gigaspaces/xap-docs/site/content/xap110/document-api.markdown

 {{% tip %}}
 The Type controls **metadata** - so only the metadata is part of the type.
 A document can introduce new properties at will.
-The Type controls **metadata** - so only the metadata is part of the type.
-A document can introduce new properties at will.
 {{% /tip %}}

 Note that the Document type does not describe the properties themselves (except for the names of the ID and Routing properties).
 These are completely dynamic and each instance can have a different set of properties (although in most cases Document instances of the same type are likely to have identical or similar set of properties).